HoangTanPhat/auto-suggest-search-box/README.md

 ## Run The Project

-Simply use the command `yarn dev` to execute the code.
+Simply run `yarn` first, and then use the command `yarn dev` to execute the code.

 ## Guidelines